UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 {inc:base/covidPatientsInMVBeds.md|modals}

-## Daily and cumulative COVID19-associated deaths
+## Daily and cumulative deaths within 28 days of a positive test

-Total number of deaths of people who had had a positive test result for COVID-19 reported on or up to the date of death or reporting date (depending on availability).
+Total number of people who had a positive test result for COVID-19 and died within 28 days of the first positive test, reported on or up to the date of death or reporting date (depending on availability).

 {inc:base/deaths.md|modals}